CalculatedContent/s3snapshot/Readme.markdown

 * List all prefixes
 * List all times for prefixes
 * Clean incomplete uploads (Use wisely, can delete a backup in progress)
 * Perform rolling cleanup.
 Can keep a user defined number of daily and weekly backups with user specified day.
+Ally days and weeks are deltas calculated from the timestamp of the last successful backup to s3.

 # Algorithm

-Below is a general outline on how the plugin was designed to work
+Below is a general outline on how the plugin was designed to work.
+No meta data is stored on S3.
+Every time this plugin is launched it performs an analysis of S3 to ensure it is always using a correct state of backups.
+2 instances should never access the same prefix concurrently, this could cause issues with data consistency.

 ## Snapshot path